-This species was last seen in 2007, and is considered by some to be extinct.
-If it is still extant, it is thought to have an extremely small population, which may be declining as a result of invasive predators.
+The last confirmed records of the species were in 2007, and it is considered by some to be extinct.
+If it is still extant, it is thought to have an extremely small population.
 Therefore, it is listed as Critically Endangered (Possibly Extinct).

-The species is assumed to have a similar ecology to the formerly conspecific C. wilsoni which prefers lowland, tall podocarp/hardwood forests with a high diversity of plant species, and is rarely found in modified forests, including selectively logged forests (Heather and Robertson 1997).
+The species is assumed to have a similar ecology to the formerly conspecific North Island Kokako Callaeas wilsoni which prefers lowland, tall podocarp/hardwood forests with a high diversity of plant species, and is rarely found in modified forests, including selectively logged forests (Heather and Robertson 1997).

 The historical decline was due to large-scale habitat destruction, fragmentation and the introduction of predators and competitors.
 Predation of eggs and chicks by black rats Rattus rattus and brush-tailed possums Trichosurus vulpecula is the main cause of nest failure, whereas deaths to nesting adult females were caused by stoats Mustela erminea (Flux et al. 2006).
 These introduced predators are currently the primary threat to the species.
 Trichosurus vulpecula also competes for many preferred food items, and introduced goats and deer destroy favoured understorey food-plants (Innes et al. 1999).
 Historical forest destruction for logging has also been important, especially as the species is thought to require fairly large tracts of forest.
 These two threats were largely contemporaneous and so their relative importance is not completely clear (Rasch 1991).